Deep Creek Lake State Park

-Deep Creek Lake State Park is a public recreation area occupying more than 1100 acre on the northeast side of Deep Creek Lake in Garrett County, Maryland, in the United States.
+Deep Creek Lake State Park is a Maryland state park occupying more than 1100 acre on the northeast side of Deep Creek Lake in Garrett County, Maryland, in the United States.
 The park features water activities, camping facilities, and recreational trails and is located about 18 mi south of Interstate 68 on U.S. Route 219.

 History

 Although settlers arrived in the area in the 1700s, it was the massive logging operations of the 20th century that stripped the land of its virgin forest.
 The park's forest of oaks and hickories was regenerated from the original timber stand.

 The Deep Creek Lake reservoir was created on a tributary of the Youghiogheny River with the completion of the Deep Creek Dam by the Pennsylvania Electric Company in 1925.
 The state took charge of recreation on the lake in 1980, then purchased the land underlying the lake and buffer zone properties for $17 million in 2000.

 In September 2010, the Appalachian Regional Commission provided $20,000 in funding for a study of potential development at Deep Creek Lake.
 An official tourism website promoting Deep Creek Lake was launched soon after by the Garrett County Chamber of Commerce.